-I have had other women tell me the same thing, and it is a good thing.
+Answer: I have had other women tell me the same thing, and it should be a good thing.
 Since it is happening after taking the product for only one week it appears that your body is very responsive to the product.

-One client told me that she had awful menopause-like symptoms a few months earlier, and when she started with our product, some of those same symptoms returned for a short time, until her female hormones improved and leveled off again.
-She told me it was as if her body was moving back in time, back through the symptoms, and then back to the point where her hormones were balanced.
+One client told me that she had awful menopause-like symptoms a few months earlier, and when she started with our product some of those same symptoms returned for a short time, until her female hormones improved and leveled off again.
+She told me it was as if her body was moving back in time, back through the symptoms, and then back to the point where her hormones were balanced and her symptoms subsided.

-Hopefully your symptoms won't become too strong, and won't last very long.
+Hopefully your symptoms won't become too strong and won't last very long.
 The fact that you are already experiencing what appears to be a change in your hormone levels is a positive sign that more benefits should be forthcoming.

-Our product will not cause you to begin ovulating again.
-Even our Estrogen & Progesterone product would not cause you to menstruate again after being in menopause for years.
+Answer: Our product will not cause you to begin ovulating again.
+Even our EstroPro product would not cause you to menstruate again after being in menopause for years.

-Because improving HGH can have a positive effect on other hormones once your HGH has improved it might possibly help to balance your female hormones slightly, and during this change you might possibly see a small amount of temporary spotting, however, that could be seen as a good thing because the hormones are improving, and it wouldn't cause menstruation.
+Because restoring growth hormone can have a positive effect on other hormones once your HGH has improved it might possibly help to balance your female hormones slightly, and during this change you might possibly see a small amount of temporary spotting as your hormones improve and become balanced.

-Only the high-dose replacement of estrogen and progesterone with rhythmic dosing that is used in therapies such as the Wiley Protocol can cause your uterus to build up tissue in a monthly cycle.
+The prescription high-dose replacement of estrogen and progesterone with rhythmic dosing that is used in therapies such as the Wiley Protocol can cause your uterus to build up tissue in a monthly cycle.
 Such therapies can cause cyclic menstrual bleeding because the dose of progesterone decreases to allow the uterus to clear that tissue out, however, there shouldn't be any ovulation for women who are menopausal.

-I'm interested in your HGH Plus IGF-1 & IGF-2 and Estrogen & Progesterone Combo for my menopausal problems (hot flashes/night sweats/low libido) but I have a blood disorder and my doctor is against any hormone replacement therapies that cause additional blood clotting.
+Question: I'm interested in your HGH Plus IGF-1 & IGF-2 and EstroPro Combo for my menopausal problems (hot flashes/night sweats/low libido) but I have a blood disorder and my doctor is against any hormone replacement therapies that cause additional blood clotting.
 Could you advise me on what kind of (plant or other) hormones your products use?

-Our Estrogen & Progesterone product does not contain Premarin, it contains bioidentical estriol and bioidentical estradiol, both in homeopathic form, so it is much safer than prescription hormone replacement therapy.
+Our EstroPro product does not contain Premarin, it contains bioidentical estriol and bioidentical estradiol, both in homeopathic form, so it is much safer than prescription hormone replacement therapy.